harplife/zettelkasten/art/photography_basics_and_beyond_coursera.md

 3. Principles of Photo Composition and Digital Image Post-Production
 4. Photography Techniques: Light, Content, and Sharing
 5. Photography Capstone Project

+Each course is broken down into 4 weeks.
+Each week consists of ~4 hours of materials, such as videos, readings, and assignments.